guilload/guilload.github.io/_posts/2014-04-16-hello-world.md

     os.makedirs('/foo/bar')
 {% endhighlight %}

-__Nota bene__: this example is probably not the best one, since you would better handle this exception this way:
+__Nota bene__: this is probably not the best example since you can handle this exception better by doing the following:

 {% highlight python %}
 import errno